clarinsi/dialect-copa/README.md

 - [copa-sr-tor](copa-sr-tor/) - The Torlak dialect of the Serbian, Macedonian, Bulgarian languages
 - [copa-mk](copa-mk/) - Macedonian language

-In the testing phase of the unshared task, test data from the copa-sl-cer and the copa-sr-tor datasets will be shared with the participants, along with the test data of the copa-hr-ckm dataset, the surprise dialect of the unshared task - the Chakavian dialect of the Croatian language.
+In the testing phase of the shared task, test data from the copa-sl-cer and the copa-sr-tor datasets will be shared with the participants, along with the test data of the copa-hr-ckm dataset, the surprise dialect of the shared task - the Chakavian dialect of the Croatian language.

 ## Examples from the datasets